Things to do in Essaouira

 Here you can hire a sunbed, get a ride on a horse, visit a restaurant, or a public toilet, or buy sunglasses or space cakes from passing vendors.
 Careful about that cannabis though, although it is said that Morocco supplies up to 80% of the hashish consumed in Europe, the punishment for being caught with drugs here is 10 years in prison.

-There is another beach to the north but it is quite difficult to get to and parts of it are polluted with rubbish and smelly with rubbish and sewer water.
+There is another beach to the north but it is quite difficult to get to and parts of it are polluted with rubbish and smelly with sewer water.
 No doubt an international hotel will spring up here in a few years and it will all become clean and tidy.

 Things to do in Essaouira – Go to a Hammam